Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

 After the successful operation of the first two runs of the Large Hadron Collider (LHC) at CERN and the discovery of the long sought Higgs boson, a major task of the high-energy physics community has become a direct investigation of the electroweak symmetry breaking mechanism.
 In the absence of clear direct signals of new physics phenomena, precision studies give us a unique opportunity to search for possible deviations from Standard Model (SM) predictions.
 In this scenario it is clear that theoretical predictions for SM cross sections and associated distributions at an unprecedented level of accuracy are indispensable to fully exploit the discovery potential provided by the collected and forthcoming collider data.

-The electroweak (EW) vector boson production, through the Drell--Yan (DY) mechanism\,\cite{Drell:1970wh,Christenson:1970um}, is one of the most important hard-scattering process at hadron colliders both in the contest of SM precision studies\,\cite{Chatrchyan:2011ya,Aad:2015uau,Khachatryan:2016pev,Aaboud:2016btc,Camarda:2016twt} and for searches of physics signals beyond the SM\,\cite{Khachatryan:2016zqb,Khachatryan:2016jww,Aaboud:2016cth,Aaboud:2016zkn}.
-It is thus extremely important to provide accurate theoretical predictions, through detailed computations of the higher-order radiative corrections in QCD and in the EW theory, for vector boson production cross sections and related kinematical distributions.
-Among the various kinematical distributions the vector boson transverse-momentum ($q_T$) spectrum plays a special role since its uncertainty directly affects the $W$-boson mass measurement\,\cite{Abazov:2012bv,Aaltonen:2012bp,Aaboud:2017svj}.
+The electroweak (EW) vector boson production, through the Drell--Yan (DY) mechanism\,\cite{Drell:1970wh,Christenson:1970um}, is the most ``classical'' hard-scattering process in hadronic collisions.
+The large production rates and clear experimental signatures make this processes important for detector calibration, as luminosity monitor and to probe underlying event.
+Moreover it plays a fundamental role in the contest of SM precision studies\,\cite{Chatrchyan:2011ya,Aad:2015uau,Khachatryan:2016pev,Aaboud:2016btc,Camarda:2016twt} and for searches of physics signals beyond the SM\,\cite{Khachatryan:2016zqb,Khachatryan:2016jww,Aaboud:2016cth,Aaboud:2016zkn}.
+It is thus essential to provide accurate theoretical predictions, through detailed computations of the higher-order radiative corrections in QCD and in the EW theory, for vector boson production cross sections and related kinematical distributions.
+Among the various kinematical distributions the vector boson transverse-momentum ($q_T$) spectrum plays a special role.
+Precise knowledge of the $Z$ boson $q_T$ distribution gives important information on the $W$ boson spectrum which in turn directly affects the measurement of the $W$ boson mass\,\cite{Abazov:2012bv,Aaltonen:2012bp,Aaboud:2017svj}.